Till Death Us Do Part

 E5

-Caviar on the DoleWhen Mike loses his job and has to sign on the dole Alf is suspicious because he offers to give him more money for the rent.
-It turns out that he has an extra five pounds payment in his National Assistance but has to give most of it to Alf as increased rent.
+Caviar on the DoleWhen Mike loses his job and has to sign on the dole, Alf is suspicious because he offers to give him more money for the rent.
+It turns out that he has an extra £5 in his National Assistance but has to give most of it to Alf as increased rent.

 E6

-A Woman's Place is in the HomeAlf comes home late from work and finds that his dinner has burned to a crisp in the oven.
-Else tells him that Mike is at the chip shop and that if he phones through to him it will not be too late for Alf to place his own order.
-However Alf is thwarted by others trying to use the phone box.
+A Woman's Place Is in the HomeAlf comes home late from work and finds his dinner burnt to a crisp in the oven.
+Else tells him that Mike is at the chip shop and that if he phones through to him, it will not be too late for Alf to place his own order.
+However, Alf is thwarted by others using the phone box.

 • A Wapping Mythology